 - The first 400GB will go just fine – straight into the Enterprise Tier

-- However I’ve now basically run out of space in the high performance pools – and the next 100GB I migrate is going to go straight into the Nearline pool – and potentially cause a significant application performance issue.
+- However I’ve now basically run out of space in the enterprise tier, the next 100GB I migrate is going to go straight into the Nearline pool – and potentially cause a significant application performance issue.

 - EasyTier will sort this performance problem out over time, but it will take time – and that’s not good for your users or your business.

 - Before starting migrations to the new pool – make sure that there is enough space to store the entirety of that volume in the Enterprise tier.
 If there isn’t then I’d strongly recommend waiting until there is before starting the next migration

 - Install V7.5 or later on your SVC/Storwize and enable the “EasyTier acceleration mode” on your system.
 This acceleration mode does two things:

 - Performs data migrations at 4 times the speed of normal EasyTier operation (48 GiB every 5 minutes, rather than 12GiB every 5 minutes)

 - Increases the priority of demotion to the same priority as rebalance and promotion.
 That means that if there is a lot of work to do demotion should be doing around 16GiB every 5 minutes for the entire system (assuming that your storage can go that fast)

 - Alternatively – rather than creating a new pool you could always add all of the new capacity to your existing pool and slowly remove the old managed disks from the pool.
 You still need to worry about whether there is enough free capacity on the remaining Enterprise Tier managed disk before removing each managed disk – but if you can leave the pool with both old and new storage for a few weeks or months then ET will have already demoted data to the Nearline pool for you.
 The EasyTier acceleration mode will help in this scenario as well.